isc-projects/kea/doc/sphinx/arm/hooks-subnet-cmds.rst

 The actual response contains many additional fields that are omitted here for clarity.
-The response format is exactly the same as used in ``config-get``, just limited to returning the shared network's information.
+The response format is exactly the same as used in :isccmd:`config-get`, just limited to returning the shared network's information.

 .. isccmd:: network4-add